cotag11/cotag11.github.io/_pages/GIS.md

 <img src='/images/communityscorecard.png'> <br>
 <br>

-**In addition to these public facing ones, I also created internal facing dashboards and applications**
+**In addition to these public facing ones, I also created internal facing dashboards and applications and conducted appropriate geospatial analyses**

 <br>
 *last updated in 2024